 Right of Appeal

 The employee has a right of appeal against a decision to issue a warning or to dismiss.

+Grounds of appeal may include, but are not limited to:

+new, relevant evidence coming to light that was not available during the original hearing

+a belief that the disciplinary procedure was not followed correctly

+the outcome was too severe for the circumstances

+there is evidence of bias, discrimination or victimisation during the disciplinary process

+Format of the appeal hearing.

+The appeal will normally be conducted as a review of the original disciplinary decision, considering if the outcome was reasonable based on the evidence available at the time and whether the correct procedure was followed.

+The appeal may be conducted as a full rehearing, including reviewing all evidence and potentially hearing new information.
+This approach will be taken where the original process is found to have had significant procedural flaws or new evidence has come to light.

+The decision on the format of the appeal hearing will be made by the [Tier].

 Appeals against formal written warnings or dismissal should be submitted to [Tier].

 An appeal against a written warning will be heard by [Tier].
 The outcome may be to confirm the written warning, reduce a final written warning to a first written warning, or cancel the written warning.
+There will be no further right of appeal.

 An appeal against dismissal will be to [Tier].
 The outcome may be to confirm the dismissal, revoke the dismissal and issue a lesser sanction, or revoke the dismissal and issue no sanction.
+There will be no further right of appeal.

 Variation in Disciplinary Action

-If appropriate, the [Tier] may decide to take informal action (as in Paragraph 2 above) instead of giving a first written warning.
+If appropriate, the [Tier] may decide to take informal action (as in Part A above) instead of giving a first written warning.

 The [Tier] may decide the misconduct is so serious that it justifies a final written warning, without any previous written warning having been given.